xtbreak

 use https://github.com/JanDitzen/xtbreak/raw/main/data/US_panel.dta

 As before, we start with the sequential F-Test and the estimation of the break dates.
-We account for heteroskedasticity and autocorrelation by using an HAC robust variance estimator with the option vce(hac).
+We use the heterosekdastic standard errors and a trimming of 1%.
 Otherwise the syntax remains the same. xtbreak automatically detects if a panel or time series is used.

 ----------------- Bai & Perron Critical Values -----------------